splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 * Root cause error rate
 * Latency (minimum, maximum, P50, P90, P99)

 These TMS appear in the Troubleshooting page, which contains the service map, and in Tag Spotlight.
-You can use TMS to filter the service map and create breakdowns across the values of a given indexed span tag.
+You can use TMS to filter the service map and create breakdowns across the values of a given indexed span tag or process.

 Observability Cloud retains TMS for the same amount of time as raw traces.
 By default, the retention period is 8 days.